-25. The delegate from the NCA drew the Board's attention to the US's comments on Rule 35 concerning the appointment of the PSCB's Chairman.
-It was his delegation's view that the Council appointed the members of the PSCB and that the Board should appoint the Chairman.
+25. The delegate from the NCA drew the Board's attention to the comments of the USA on Rule 35 concerning the appointment of the Chairman of the PSCB.
+It was the view of the NCA that the Council appointed the members of the PSCB and that the Board should appoint the Chairman, as is currently the situation.
 Several delegates supported this view.
 The Chairman noted that this proposal was contained in document PSCB-107/08 and he recommended that the Board's view be conveyed to the Council that the status quo should be maintained.